 The folding pathways described in the previous section predict two different overarching trefoil geometries as an end result.
 Thus, we seek to differentiate trefoil proteins via their geometric entanglement in order to infer information about their respective folding pathways.
-Since we are working with proteins in their native state deposited in the PDB, we work under the premise that different folding pathways leave different geometric artefacts in the knot cores, such as a single or double loop in the proteins' native conformations.
-With this aim, we generate suitable curves of different lengths for the 1-L and twelve 2-L configurations predicted by the two folding models and then we apply numerous rounds of numerical perturbations to produce several hundred piecewise-linear open curves resembling the end-states of each of the pathways described by the models to compare with positive trefoil proteins.
-Our final data set consists of all the positive trefoil $(K+3_1)$ proteins taken from KnotProt2 and a collection of generated open curves for the 1-L and 2-L configurations (see Figure 2D-E).
-More details on our data set can be found in the SI.
-We then use the knotoid approach for each curve in the data set and compute its knotoid distribution.
-The knotoid distribution of each curve analysed in this work was computed using Knoto-ID35.
-In practice, 5000 projections are computed for each curve, and this is known to be sufficient to properly approximate the continuous distribution37.
+As we are working with proteins in their native state deposited in the PDB, we work under the premise that different folding pathways leave different geometric artefacts in the knot cores, such as a single or double loop in the proteins' native conformations.
+With this aim, we generate suitable curves of different lengths for the 1-L and twelve 2-L configurations predicted by the two folding models, and then we apply numerous rounds of numerical perturbations to produce several hundred piecewise-linear open curves resembling the end-states of each of the pathways described by the models to compare with positive trefoil proteins.
+Our final data set consists of all the positive trefoil $(K+3_1)$ proteins taken from KnotProt [2] and a collection of generated open curves for the 1-L and 2-L configurations (see Figure 2D,E).
+More details on our data set can be found in Appendices A and B. We then use the knotoid approach for each curve in the data set and compute its knotoid distribution.
+The knotoid distribution of each curve analysed in this work was computed using Knoto-ID [35].
+In practice, 5000 projections are computed for each curve, and this is known to be sufficient to properly approximate the continuous distribution [37].
 Subsequently, we compute all pairwise KnotoEMD distances between distributions in the data set.
-All of these computed pairwise distances are contained in distance matrices that can be found in the SI; for data visualisation purposes, we display our results using the dimensionality reduction technique, UMAP40, projecting the space of proteins and/or curves with distance given by KnotoEMD to a plane, whilst preserving the KnotoEMD distances as much as possible.
+All of these computed pairwise distances are contained in distance matrices that can be found in Appendix C; for data visualisation purposes, we display our results using the dimensionality reduction technique, UMAP [40], projecting the space of proteins and/or curves with distance given by KnotoEMD to a plane, while preserving the KnotoEMD distances as much as possible.

-Our results suggest that the Carbonic Anyhdrase 4QEF is entangled in a way similar to a 2-L configuration, so we selected it as a candidate protein for simulations to further probe its folding pathway.
-The coarse-grained simulations were performed in

-Gromacs 5^{41} using a $C\alpha$ structure-based model42 with parameters proposed by the SMOG server43 and shadow algorithm44.
+Our results suggest that the carbonic anhydrase 4QEF is entangled in a way similar to a 2-L configuration, so we selected it as a candidate protein for simulations to further probe its folding pathway.
+The coarse-grained simulations were performed in Gromacs 5 [41] using a $C\alpha$ structure-based model [42] with parameters proposed by the SMOG server [43] and shadow algorithm [44].
 The native structure taken from PDB was first unfolded at a high temperature to obtain the starting frames for folding.
 Next, 200 folding trajectories with 300-500 millions of frames each were performed close to the folding temperature, where there is an equilibrium between folded and unfolded structures.